skovtunenko/go-style-guide/README.md

 ## Coverage
 All code should be unit tested before being committed.
 Always shoot for at least 80% coverage, though some leniency may be shown in some more extreme cases.
 ## Test Methods
-* TODO: discuss possible usage of httpmock for 3rd party http apis
+* TODO: evaluate possible usage of httpmock for 3rd party http apis
 * Use go-sqlmock for RDMS mocks (<a href="https://github.com/DATA-DOG/go-sqlmock">go-sqlmock</a>)
 * Use interfaces for testing elsewhere.
 ## Table Driven Tests